Nico0oblr/SuperradianceMolecules/README.md

 ## Reproducibility notes

-- Randomized Monte Carlo calculations are not globally seeded, so regenerated datasets will show ordinary sampling variation.
+- Monte Carlo ensemble functions use a fixed default seed, so repeated runs with identical inputs are reproducible.
+A different random-number generator can be supplied explicitly when independent samples are desired.
 - The default generators use multithreading where applicable.
 Set `JULIA_NUM_THREADS` explicitly when recording computational details.
 - Generator defaults reproduce the retained production scans and can require